microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Deployment detects this process running with the 'helper' Main package's identity and will not remove the referenced Framework package when updating the Framework.

+**NOTE:** A single ProjectReunion Main package can provide the needed 'pin' support but blocks servicing scenarios e.g. App1 is running when App2 installs a newer ProjectReunion Framework package.
+These issues can be avoided via a per-app 'helper' Main package.
+See TBD-link-to-per-app-helper-proposal for more details.

 # 4. Examples

 Samples illustrating the DynamicDependency APIs